 Anyway, compared to the previous list, that's a whole lot of yuck.
 Gooden earned more pWORL in one year at age 20 than he did in the last seven years of his career.

 One player in the above table actually makes for a fairly decent comp with Gooden.
 Fernando Valenzuela also burst onto the scene winning a Cy Young award at age 20.
 He also finished top 5 in Cy Young voting three more times, the last at age 25.
 In fact, Valenzuela actually shows up number one on a list of players most similar to Dwight Gooden through age 25.
 The next table compares Gooden and Valenzuela in Player won-lost records by age.

 | ------ || ------ || ------ || ------ || ------ || ------ || ------ || ------ || ------ || ------ || ------ || ------ || ------ |

 Both Valenzuela and Gooden were excellent through age 25 and mediocre from age 29 on.
-In both cases, however, Gooden was probably better (although not by much in the latter case).
+In both cases, however, Gooden was probably better (although not by much - if any - in the latter case).
 Perhaps the biggest semantic difference is from ages 26 - 28, when Gooden was still pretty good (but certainly no longer great), while Valenzuela had already fallen to his post-28 level of mediocre.

 Overall, while the shapes of their two careers are vaguely similar, there's not really much comparison in terms of quality: Gooden had a much better career than Valenzuela.